Trinity School, Carlisle: Comprehensive

 As the movement towards comprehensive schools took shape, in 1968 the grammar school amalgamated with two local schools, the Margaret Sewell School (for girls) and the Creighton School (for boys), to become Trinity School, a Church of England comprehensive school, with all of the sites along Strand Road.

 In the 1990s, Trinity School became grant-maintained, until 1999 when it became a Church of England Voluntary Aided School.

 In 1998 the school was awarded Specialist School status and was designated as a Language College.

 Recent developments include the Uganda Project, the USA Exchange Scheme, and overseas visits and links.

 The school became a Church of England converter academy in September 2011.

 Facilities

-The £20m rebuilding scheme of the 11-16 school was completed in September 2012.

-They have spent £1.8 million worth of funds on a sports hall.
+A rebuilding scheme of the 11-16 school was completed in September 2012 at a reported cost of £20 million, of which £1.8 million was spent on a new sports hall.

 The Armstrong Building

-This new building was opened in 2011 as the new Science and Technology centre for the school.
-It was the major part of the £20m rebuild programme that was officially opened by the Duke of Kent in October 2012.
+This new building was opened in 2011 as the new Science and Technology centre of the school, the major part of the rebuild programme.
+It was officially opened by the Duke of Kent in October 2012.

 The Chapman Library

 This purpose-built Library is the main school library.
 It was opened in 2001 and is named after the former Chair of Governors, Canon Rex Chapman.
-It has a stock of over 10,000 items including fiction, non fiction and reference books, as well as networked computers.
+It has a stock of over 10,000 items including fiction, non-fiction and reference books, as well as networked computers.